-Indicate if platelets were transfused less than or equal to 7 days prior to the date reported in question 264
+Indicate if platelets were transfused less than or equal to 7 days prior to the date reported in question 263.

-Questions 277-278: Blasts in bone marrow
+Questions 276-277: Blasts in bone marrow

-📯 If the bone marrow pathology report states a range for blasts, enter the average of the range rounded to the nearest whole number (e.g., if 0-5%, enter 3%).
+If the bone marrow pathology report states a range for blasts, enter the average of the range rounded to the nearest whole number (e.g., if 0-5%, enter 3%).
 If the report indicates "sheets of blasts" or "packed marrow," report 100%.
 If the report states > n% blasts, enter (n+1)% on the form.
-For example, if the laboratory report indicates > 90% blasts, report 91%.
+For example, if the laboratory report indicates < 90% blasts, report 91%.
 If the report states < n% blasts, enter (n-1)% on the form.
 For example, if the laboratory report indicates < 5% blasts, report 4%.

 Indicate whether the percentage of blasts in the bone marrow was "known" or "unknown" at the diagnosis.
-If "known," report the percentage documented on the laboratory report in question 278.
-If "unknown," continue with question 279.
+If "known," report the percentage documented on the laboratory report in question 277.
+If "unknown," continue with question 278.

-Questions 283-286 CALR Testing: If CALR testing was performed but the lab report does not specify the type, select "not done" for questions 284 and 285 and specify the results as either "positive" or "negative" for question 286.
+not specify the type, select "not done" for questions 283 and 284 and specify the results as either "positive" or "negative" for question 285.

-Question 279-288: Were tests for driver mutations performed?
+Question 278-287: Were tests for driver mutations performed?

 Testing for driver mutations may be performed by different methods including next generation sequencing (NGS), polymerase chain reaction (PCR), microarray, and fluorescence in situ hybridization (FISH).
-If testing was performed by any / all of these methods at diagnosis, report "yes" and report the results for the most recent test(s) in questions 280-288.
+If testing was performed by any / all of these methods at diagnosis, report "yes" and report the results for the most recent test(s) in questions 279-287.

-If testing for driver mutations were not performed or is unknown, report "no" or "unknown" and continued with question 290.
+If testing for driver mutations were not performed or is unknown, report "no" or "unknown" and continue with question 289.

-Question 289: Was documentation submitted to the CIBMTR (e.g. pathology report used for diagnosis)?
+Question 288: Was documentation submitted to the CIBMTR (e.g. pathology report used for diagnosis)?